 Health and safety

-Make sure to attend the special information session on health and safety abroad.
-During this meeting you’ll receive tips on how to prepare your stay and to travel safely.
-The meetings are organized on a monthly basis, alternating between Leiden and the Hague.More information & registration
+Make sure to attend a special information session on health and safety abroad.
+Here you'll get tips on how to prepare for your stay and travel safely.
+Sessions are organised on a monthly basis, alternating between Leiden and the Hague.More information & registration

 University emergency number